-Askja road is a dirt track winding to the Askja volcano, a stratovolcano situated in a remote part of the central highlands of Iceland.
-The road has some challenging sections, crossing several rivers.
-To drive on this road, you have to be driving a 4x4 vehicle.
-It is strongly advised that people travel together in 2 or more cars.
+Askja Road is a winding dirt track running towards Askja volcano, a stratovolcano situated in a remote part of the central highlands of northeast Iceland.
+The road has some challenging sections with several fords and river crossings.
+Keep in mind it’s a very dangerous drive.

-This trail passes through remote areas, so you need to be prepared.
+Surrounded by a lunar landscape, the drive offers sweeping views.
 Starting from the Ring Road, the first 60km (37 miles) of Route F88 follow the western side of the Jökulsá á Fjöllum.
 Just south of the Ring Road and west of Route F88 is Hrossaborg, a 10,000-year-old crater.
 A small road leads from Route F88 right into Hrossaborg's natural amphitheater through a collapsed crater wall.
 In roughly 40km (25 miles), Route F88 comes to its first major ford at the Grafarlandaá river.
 20km (12 miles) further south is Herðubreiðarlindir, a lovely highland oasis of moss, wildflowers, and springs gushing to converge on the Lindaá River.
 Herðubreið, a majestic table mountain, looms 6km (3 3/4 miles) to the west.
 Herðubreiðarlindir has a mountain hut and summer warden, and is also the launch point for the Öskjuvegurinn, a memorable 5-day trek through some of Iceland's starkest wastelands.
-The Öskjuvegurinn skirts Herðubreið, and reaches Askja's Drekagil hut on the second night.
-A 5-minute trail leads from Herðubreiðarlindir to the remains of a tiny underground shelter, where Fjalla-Eyvindur -- Iceland's most legendary outlaw -- reportedly survived the winter of 1774-75 on a diet of dried horsemeat and angelica roots.
+The Öskjuvegurinn skirts Herðubreið and reaches Askja's Drekagil hut on the second night.
+A 5-minute trail leads from Herðubreiðarlindir to the remains of a tiny underground shelter, where Fjalla-Eyvindur—Iceland's most legendary outlaw—reportedly survived the winter of 1774-75 on a diet of dried horsemeat and angelica roots.
 The original shelter collapsed and was renovated in 1922.
-Understand your vehicles 4 wheel drive system and know how to use it.

-This is a maintained road where a high clearance 4WD vehicle is able to travel safely at low speeds on long dry straight-of-ways, without losing control due to wash boarding, ruts, or dips.
-To drive on this road, you have to be driving a 4x4 vehicle.
-It is strongly advised that people travel together in 2 or more cars.
+It is a rough and challenging road only for a 4-wheel-drive vehicle with high clearance.
 You should check information about the conditions of the roads before you start your journey (call 1777 or check www.road.is).
 Make sure that the F road you plan to travel on is open for traffic.
 Driving outside of the roads in the highlands is strictly forbidden.
-Actually, driving off road in Iceland is always forbidden! -Whenever possible, try to talk to local people about conditions in the area, such as rangers.
+Actually, driving off-road in Iceland is always forbidden.
+Whenever possible, try to talk to local people about conditions in the area, such as rangers.
 Tell somebody about your travel plans.
 It is good to be prepared for all types of weather as the weather in the highlands can change almost with a blink of an eye.
 Be aware that telephone signals in the highlands are not very stable and you can go for a long while without a mobile connection.
 The emergency number in Iceland is 112.
 You are able to call it in the highlands, even without a mobile connection.
-There is no petrol station in the highlands so make sure you fill up!
-Portions of the road may be temporarily closed due to road work or inclement weather.
+There is no petrol station in the highlands so make sure you fill up.
+Expect to be alone; this track is not very busy.
+It is not recommended to drive unaccompanied.

-Some road sections may require a high clearance 4WD vehicle, driven by a driver experienced in 4WD drive techniques and being familiar with backcountry conditions.
-When you cross rivers, make sure that the 4 wheel drive has been engaged before going into the river.
+It’s one of the famous F Roads of the country.
+Along the route, you’ll have to cross a few streams.
+Crossing rivers requires a bit of experience.
+Do not attempt to cross with one car, or during heavy rain.
+It can be treacherous if the water level rises due to lots of rain and warm weather.
+When you cross rivers, make sure that the 4-wheel drive has been engaged before going into the river.
 Drive very slowly and use the low range if possible.
 Never switch gears in the middle of the river.
 Glacial rivers usually have less water in the mornings.
 During warm summer days, the flow of the river can increase a lot.
 Heavy rain can also increase the flow of a river substantially.
 Be aware that rivers can sometimes not be crossed even if the road is open and you are driving a 4x4 vehicle.
 A good rule of thumb regarding glacier rivers is that if you would not want to wade through a river you should not drive through it.
 Crossing rivers can be a serious matter if people are not careful.
 Whenever possible, cross with someone with experience in crossing rivers.
 Fords over rivers are usually marked and should be easy to spot.